-Let our Fort Worth car accident lawyers review your claim and see if you may be eligible for compensation.
+Let a licensed car accident lawyer in Ft.
+Worth review your claim and see if you may be eligible for compensation.
 Our attorneys have experience handling many different types of accident claims and a proven record of recovering compensation for our clients.

 Call today to schedule a no-cost, no-obligation consultation.

 As more people move to Texas, traffic is likely to increase significantly.
 With more cars on the road, there is an increased chance of motor vehicle accidents.
 Chain reaction accidents are more likely in high-traffic areas, but there are other culprits as well, such as:

 - Inclement weather

 - Speeding, particularly in bad weather

 - Driving under the influence, which could lead to a wrong-way crash

 - Distracted driving, such as texting and driving

 Assessing fault is easier with some chain reaction crashes than others.
 For example, if one car rear-ended another that rear-ended another, the driver that initiated the crash may bear most of the fault.

 However, other chain reaction crashes may take more time to assess, as multiple drivers may share fault.